ihmcrobotics/ihmc-commons/README.md

 - Epsilons for explicitness and convenience.
 - Functional exception handling including one-liner option.
 - Recycling and preallocated lists, deque.
+- Ring buffers and array sorters
 - Tools to increase threading safety.
 - Tools for defining time intervals.
+- Tools for working with Angles and arrays
+- Tools for working with deadbands.

+##### Robotics Distribution

+- RobotSide, RobotQuadrant, and RobotSextant, which extend RobotSegment definitions for conveniently defining sides for robots.
+- SegmentDependentLists, which provide conveniences for containing sided values.
+- Common enums for defining robot structure, such as ArmJointName and LegJointName.
+- Recycling lists for DenseMatrix from EJML and FrameTuple2D and 3D objects.
+- Generic holders of data, such as contactable bodies and center of mass state.
+- Holders of output data that is useful to pass between controller instances.
+- Tools for deadband

 ##### Testing Distribution